holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 ```

 This section is a template for the displayable content of the main app component.
 Using an `{#if}` block to test whether the reactive variable `loading` is true, this section displays a spinner until the backend can be accessed.
 Once the UI is connected to the backend, it shows some boilerplate text telling you to add something meaningful to the template.

+Note that, in Svelte, any time a variable changes, the template is re-rendered with the new value.
+This is called **reactivity**, and makes your life easier because you don't have to write quite so many event handlers for changes on your data.

 ### `<style>` section